 Clearing your notifications on iPhone is more of a double-edged sword.
 First, you’ll be happy and satisfied that you’ve been able to dismiss them from your lock screen.

-The other part is that you might end up discarding the notifications that you need when deleting the unwanted ones.
-In this case, what you need is to look for available options to retrieve the cleared notifications and view them.
+In this case, you need to look for available options to retrieve and view the cleared notifications.
 A good example of that is what happened to ChristianBFromAK, a user on the Apple Community.

 According to a user, he accidentally cleared all notifications without getting the chance to view them.
 Here’s a brief of what the user said regarding the issue below: